paparazzi/paparazzi/doc/sphinx/source/quickstart/gcs_tour.rst

 The **Flight Plan** tab display the full flight plan of the aircraft.
 Double clicking on a block makes the aircraft go to this block.

 The **GPS** tab gives you info about GPS state.
-Its usually a good idea to wait for the *Pos accuracy* to be good enough before procedding to a flight.
+Its usually a good idea to wait for the *Pos accuracy* to be good enough (around 5 meters or less) before proceeding to a flight.

 The **PFD** tab diplay a primary flight display.
 Very useful for the ground checks before take off, and if the aircraft is out of sight.